visatlas/mmasia2021/content/blog/reviewer-guidelines/index.md

 - An Area Chair summarizes the strengths and weaknesses of each paper, makes a recommendation, and presents the recommendation at the TPC meeting.
 - An Area Chair adheres to the schedule for the review and selection process.

-If you have any questions about the guidelines, please contact the Technical Program Chairs.
+If you have any questions about the guidelines, please contact the Program Chairs.